afewlines/dum-packer-v0/README.md

 A dumb way to pack a web application into a daft little bundle.

-This package is designed to bundle parts of a web-based project into a single html file that is readable and straight-forward.
-Effectively, it just slots your html/code/styling into their respective areas.
+This package is designed to bundle parts of a web-based project into a single HTML file that is readable and straight-forward.
+Effectively, it just slots your HTML/code/styling into their respective areas.

 ## Features

 - Single file output
-- Automatic translation to html/css/js
+- Automatic translation to HTML/CSS/JS
 - Minification & formatting/beautifier
 - Development server/hot reload